-We immediately called Dr. Aso, sending him the video and echo that we had.
+Dr. Aso was immediately contacted, and provided with the video and echo.
 Confirming the urgency of her condition he told us that Marwa’s chances of making it alive by ambulance to his facility in Sulaymaniyah was slim.

-Realizing it was her only hope after consulting with the medical team Marwa’s parents decided to go ahead and send Marwa to Dr Aso.
-Love Them All quickly provided an ambulance for her to travel from Erbil to Dr. Aso’s facility in Sulaymaniyah.
-There he would do everything he possibly could for Marwa but made sure to inform Marwa’s family of the risks of travel.
+Realizing it was her only hope after consulting with the medical team Marwa’s parents decided to go ahead and send Marwa to the pediatric hospital in Sulaymaniyah under the care of Dr. Aso and his team.
+Love Them All quickly provided an ambulance for her to travel from Erbil to Sulaymaniyah.
+There they would do everything they possibly could for Marwa but made sure to inform Marwa’s family of the risks of travel.

 With anticipation we watched the nurses place her in the ambulance as she headed off for Sulaymaniyah.
 We always want to do our best to fight for one child at a time and this was no different.